aurelia/benchmarks/benchmark-plan.md

 ### Templating (pre-load templates and resources)

-* :white_medium_square: compile/instantiate a view with no bindings or behaviors
+* :white_check_mark: compile/instantiate a view with no bindings or behaviors
-* :white_medium_square: compile/instantiate a view with bindings
+* :white_check_mark: compile/instantiate a view with bindings
-* :white_medium_square: compile/instantiate a view with behaviors
+* :white_check_mark: compile/instantiate a view with behaviors
-* :white_medium_square: compile/instantiate a view with bindings and behaviors
+* :white_check_mark: compile/instantiate a view with bindings and behaviors
 * :white_medium_square: compiler/instantiate a view with content selectors

 ## Macro Benchmarks